maksimgm/engineering_blog/Branches and Merging-- Blog #3.md

-## What are branches?
+## What is a branch?

 A branch is an independent line of development, separate from the master branch.

-Before switching branches, make sure your **Working Directory** is clean.

 ####**List of branch commands**